faranalytics/streams-logger/README.md

 ## Introduction <img align="right" src="./graph.png">

 *Streams* is an intuitive type-safe logging facility built on native Node.js streams.
-You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler, RotatingFileHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/graph-transform) to handle a wide range of logging scenarios.
+You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler, RotatingFileHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/graph-transform) to handle a wide range of logging scenarios. *Streams* supports a graph API pattern for building sophisticated graph-like logging pipelines.

 ### Features